dceejay/RedMap/README.md

 The layer will be called `name`.
 By default it expects a leaflet Tilelayer style url.
 You can also use a WMS style server by adding a property `wms: true`.
 You can also set `wms: "grey"` to set the layer to greyscale which may let your markers be more visible. (see overlay example below).
+Also useful is the Leaflet option `maxNativeZoom` which can allow scaling of maps beyond their natural maximum zoom level.

     msg.payload.command.map = {
         "name":"OSMhot",  // use "overlay":"MyOverlayName" for an overlay rather than a base layer.